CarbonLDP/carbonldp-js-sdk/doc/README.md

 static resolve( parentURI:string,  childURI:string ):string
 ```

-Return a URI formed from a parent URI and a relative child URI
+Return a URI formed from a parent URI and a relative child URI.

 *Parameters*